-Creditors ultimately want to object and suspend the application as if the Strike Off is successful, and the company is removed from the company register, they will be unable to recover any money they were owed; thus, they are left with bad debt.
+Creditors ultimately want to object and suspend the application as if the Strike Off is successful and the company is removed from the company register.
+They will be unable to recover any money they were owed; thus, they are left with bad debt.
 Any leftover assets and cash are transferred to the Crown after dissolution.

 Read more about Company Strike Offs.

 Submit your application again: You may get lucky, and your application could slip under the net.
-However, it’s important to be aware that your company can be restored to the Companies House register later on, should a creditor be able to give a valid reason.
+However, it’s essential to be aware that your company can be restored to the Companies House register later on, should a creditor be able to give a valid reason.

 Enter into a formal liquidation procedure: This typically involves carrying out a Creditors Voluntary Liquidation (CVL), during which an Insolvency Practitioner will be appointed to manage the company’s affairs and close it down.